 There are a host of metrics that can help you strengthen efforts, build on success, and demonstrate the value of your recruiting program.
 For a detailed list of formulas, including more-sophisticated takes on the interview, offer, acceptance metrics, e.g., application interview rate and applicant to hire rate, see the Professional Standards for University Relations and Recruiting, Chapter III.

-Current benchmarks for internship/co-op programs are available through the 2019 Internship and Co-op Survey Report; current benchmarks for recruiting programs overall are available through the 2019 Recruiting Benchmarks Survey Report; if you or someone at your organization took part in one or both of the surveys, you will find the reports in MyNACE.
-Highlights for both are also available.
+Current benchmarks for recruiting programs are available through the 2022 Recruiting Benchmarks Report; benchmarks for internship/co-op programs are available through the 2023 Internship & Co-op Survey Report.
+If you or someone at your organization took part in the one or both of the surveys, you will find the report in MyNACE.